Flawless/rlyeh/README.md

 # rlyeh
-rlyeh is gentoo overlay with some rare packages
+rlyeh is gentoo overlay with 0 rare packages